dosbox-staging/dosbox-staging/website/docs/getting-started/star-wars-dark-forces.md

     breaking up, and the motion will become very stuttery after a certain point.
 This means you're trying to emulate a faster CPU than your computer can handle.
-If you're on a less powerful machine, this unfortunately can happen before reaching the minimum cycles value necessary for a smooth and stable 70 FPS.
+If you're on a less powerful machine, this unfortunately can happen before reaching the minimum cycles value necessary for achieving a smooth and stable 70 FPS rate.

-    You have only two options in this situation: live with a lower cycles setting that results in less than 70 FPS, or buy a more powerful computer with a faster processor that can handle higher cycles values.
+    You have only two options in that situation: live with a lower cycles setting that results in less than 70 FPS, or buy a more powerful computer with a faster processor that can handle higher cycles values.

     Also, make sure you're not running any other CPU-intensive programs at the same time in the background.
-Virus scanners, backup software, copying large files to USB storage, heavy network traffic, and even ordinary web browsers with many tabs open can chew up a significant part of your total CPU power.
-Certain popular chat programs can be very demanding on the CPU too, and, surprisingly, even innocent-looking stuff such as automatic wallpaper changers can have negative effects on the performance of DOSBox.
+Virus scanners, backup software, copying large files to USB storage, heavy network traffic, and even ordinary web browsers with many tabs open can chew up a significant chunk of your total CPU power.
+Certain popular chat programs can be very demanding on the CPU too, and, surprisingly, even innocent-looking stuff such as automatic wallpaper switchers can have negative effects on the performance of DOSBox.

     As a general rule, it's best to close all other programs if you're encountering performance issues with DOSBox and try again.
 Just apply common sense and treat DOSBox as any other performance-intensive modern game.
+This might seem counterintuitive as we're running decades-old software here, but emulation can be very demanding on your computer.

 ## Setting up General MIDI sound